DanBrooker/Data/README.md

 YapDatabase is actually a key-value store, or more correctly a hash of hashes.

-You can also just store arbitrary key-values
+You can therefore just store arbitrary key-values if you need to
 ```swift
 // Set
 store.setObjectForKey(object, forKey:"key")